 Explore the colorful South Plaza with your private group of up to 14 guests

-Snorkel at Osborn islet, a great place to observe great quantities of marine life
+Snorkel at Osborn islet, a great place to observe marine life

-Arrive in Baltra andstart yout private Galapagos adventure, then be greeted by our personnel to then cross the itabaca channel and reach Santa Cruz Island for your first visit in the Archipelago: the Highlands.
+Arrive in Baltra and start your private Galapagos adventure, then be greeted by our personnel to then cross the Itabaca channel and reach Santa Cruz Island for your first visit in the Archipelago: the Highlands.
 This is also a good place to see the ground finch of the Island, which populates these forests where is also possible to see the vermilion flycatcher or the yellow warbler.

 Dry landing on one of the oldest docks of the archipelago on colorful Plaza Sur, home to vibrant green prickly pears, deep red Sesuvium, and coppery‐orange land iguanas.
 Impressive seaward cliffs make the perfect perching spot for a variety of coastal birds.
 This is also a great place to observe the adult and pup sea lions swimming along the shores.

 After a wet landing on Santa Fe, encounter a white beach where sea lions are usually resting.
 Look out for the endemic species of land iguana, larger and yellower than land iguanas on other islands.
 The largest prickly pear cacti in the Galapagos are also found here.

 Spend the morning in the fantastic Gardner Bay (wet landing) of Española Island; an outstanding beach with sea lions, marine iguanas, and the intrepid Española mockingbird.
 Close to Española, there is a good spot for snorkeling called Gardner Islet.
 While snorkeling, there is a good chance playful sea lions join you.
 Get ready for more snorkeling at Osborn islet, a great place to observe great quantities of marine life.